JetBrains/teamcity-azure-agent/README.md

 To create a **VHD image** follow the instructions for capturing for [Linux](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-capture-image/) and [Windows](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-capture-image/) virtual machines.
 As a result, you will receive a VHD image in your storage account whose URL can be used to create build agents.

+Use **ARM template** for fully customizable build agent deployments.
+To make and set unique ids for created resources reference `[parameters('vmName')]` parameter in your template, which will be filled by generated name on build agent start.

 ## Classic Plugin

 This plugin supports both Windows and Linux virtual machines and can operate in the following ways.